infragravity/sonar-docker/README.md

-Sonar is metric collection agent wrtten in .NET Core for gathering data from WMI locally or remotely(using WS-Management protocol) integrated with time series databases.
+Sonar is metric collection agent implemented using .NET Core for gathering data from WMI locally or remotely(using WS-Management protocol) integrated with time series databases.
 This repository contains configuration files for deploying Sonar using Docker.
 Helm chart for Kubernetes is coming soon:)

 # Background
-There are few choices for collecting performance metrics from Windows.
-While there are choices to collect performance counters or generate code for specific WMI metrics available, Sonar offers configuration only approach with support for multiple types of TSDBs used at the same time.
-This allows to store some metrics in Prometheus while using InfluxDb for storing data collected by Sonar from Windows OS event logs.
+While there are few choices avalable for collecting performance counters or generating exporter code for specific WMI metrics, Sonar offers configuration only approach with support for multiple types of TSDBs used at the same time.
+Sonar supports sending metrics to Prometheus and InfluxDb.
+Using InfluxDb is ideal for storing events collected by Sonar from Windows OS event logs.

 # Overview
 Sonar collects metrics from WMI queries and sends them to time series databases.
 Metric collection from WMI has been tested with multiple Windows versions, including Win7(SP1) and Nano Server(TP5).
 It can simultaneously be integrated following TDSDBs: